rakutentech/leofs_docs/tamer.rst

 """""""""

-Buckets view shows which buckets each users have and you can add bucket on this view.
+Buckets view shows which buckets each users have and you can add a bucket on this view.

 .. image:: _static/screenshots/tamer/buckets.png
    :width: 720px